pcengines/apu2-documentation/docs/voyage_image_building_alix.md

 make deb-pkg CPUS=$(nproc)
 ```

-Created packages should be in directory one upper
+Created packages should be in the directory one level above.

 7. Find package with `image` in name
 (eg. `linux-image-3.10.107_3.10.107-2_i386.deb`) and send it to the target